OpenSextant/Xponents/solr/README.md

 **MAINTENANCE USE:**

-To update the Gazetteer Meta resources consider these few steps:
+To update the Gazetteer Meta resources review these few steps:

 1. Follow notes above to setup.
 2. Update Person names filter